Best wishes to anyone who has so little of a life that he has to come here on New Year's Eve.

 I've asked him for some ideas, and now I'm asking for yours.
 I know nothing about the embroidery business but assume there is probably a minimum order size, perhaps artwork or setup charges, etc. and that we'd collectively get a better price with one large order rather than a small one.
 I'm not interested in inventorying or selling any of this stuff and am working on the assumption it would come direct from the supplier.

-If you have any ideas about what you'd like to see or have experience with this sort of thing please let email@example.com know and we can get the ball rolling.
+If you have any ideas about what you'd like to see or have experience with this sort of thing please contact me: ( email or contact me ) and we can get the ball rolling.
 Maybe we could have a 'design contest' or just offer a few ideas and have a vote on the best designs.

 A few days ago I got a note from someone who works at DM (Boneyard)